Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Introduction

-Existing studies of typographic robustness have largely focused on \emph{object recognition or object-centric reasoning}~\cite{goh2021multimodal,cheng2024unveiling,westerhoff2025scam,cao2025scenetap}; however, we point out that this narrow focus has steered robustness research toward a \emph{text-ignoring} paradigm—improving resistance to typographic attacks by suppressing the model’s ability to read text~\cite{materzynska2022disentangling,azuma2023defense,wang2024clip}.
-While effective for object recognition, this scope is \textbf{fundamentally misaligned} with the real-world goals of LVLMs, which must \textit{jointly understand objects and text within images}.
-As LVLMs are increasingly deployed in practical real-world contexts—including emerging decision-making scenarios such as embodied AI systems~\cite{intelligence2504pi0,wang2025alpamayo}—such joint understanding becomes especially important, extending beyond simple recognition accuracy to broader real-world functioning.
-For example, autonomous vehicles must recognize pedestrians \textbf{while} reading traffic signs~\cite{reddy2020roadtext,tom2023reading,wang2025alpamayo}, and embodied AI agents must interpret written instructions or notices to act appropriately in the real world ~\cite{gajo2025sari,intelligence2504pi0}.
+Robustness to typographic attacks has been predominantly evaluated in \emph{object recognition or object-centric reasoning}~\cite{goh2021multimodal,cheng2024unveiling,westerhoff2025scam,cao2025scenetap}.
+However, we point to a key limitation of object-centric protocols: they cannot tell whether robustness to typographic attacks is achieved while preserving text reading, or by suppressing text sensitivity (i.e., ``ignoring'' text).
+In practice, LVLMs often require \textit{joint understanding of objects and scene text} within the same scene, making this evaluation scope misaligned with real-world needs.
+As LVLMs are deployed in practical real-world contexts, including emerging decision-making scenarios such as embodied AI systems~\cite{intelligence2504pi0,wang2025alpamayo}, this joint requirement becomes increasingly important.
+For example, autonomous vehicles must recognize pedestrians \textit{while} reading traffic signs~\cite{reddy2020roadtext,tom2023reading,wang2025alpamayo}, and embodied AI agents must interpret written instructions or notices to act appropriately in the real world ~\cite{gajo2025sari,intelligence2504pi0}.

-We therefore argue for a shift in focus toward jointly evaluating typographic robustness and text-reading ability.
-Prior work has treated visual text understanding~\cite{kim2022ocr,singh2021textocr,singh2019towards,mathew2021docvqa,masry2022chartqa} and typographic robustness as separate problems, leaving open whether a single system can balance both.
-To address this, we introduce the notion of \textbf{selective text-use ability}—the capacity to decide, based on context, \textit{when to read text and when to ignore it}.
-This ability is essential because LVLMs face a fundamental trade-off: while LVLMs can read text, they tend to over-trust it, making them vulnerable to typographic attacks; Conversely, existing defenses~\cite{materzynska2022disentangling,azuma2023defense,wang2024clip} gain robustness by reducing text sensitivity, a strategy that inherently limits their ability to perform text-centric tasks (Fig.~\ref{fig:rio-vqa}).

-To operationalize this concept, we introduce a novel task, \textbf{Read-or-Ignore VQA (RIO-VQA)}: a unified formulation for jointly evaluating typographic robustness and text understanding.
-RIO-VQA crosses two orthogonal factors—task intent (object- vs.\ text-recognition) and attack condition (clean vs.\ attacked)—enabling direct comparison under shared conditions, as shown in Fig.~\ref{fig:taxonomy}.

-To faithfully evaluate this task, we construct \textbf{Read-or-Ignore Benchmark (RIO-Bench)}, a dataset and protocol for controlled evaluation.
-Rather than combining unrelated object- and text-VQA datasets, RIO-Bench realizes RIO-VQA through \emph{same-scene counterfactuals}: for each image, we create four variants by varying the question type (object- vs.\ text-centric) and the textual condition (with or without typographic attack), which keeps the scene identical.
-This controlled design---holding the scene constant and varying only these factors---isolates selective text use from confounding factors, enabling direct evaluation of whether a model can read or ignore text depending on task context.